 Over the course of 2015, Scott Sumner decided to check out all 26 of the UNESCO World Heritage Sites in the UK.
 Find out which were his favourite....

-Over the course of the year 2015, I completed the audacious task of visiting all 26 UNESCO World Heritage Sites in the United Kingdom.
+Over the course of a year, I completed the audacious task of visiting all 26 UNESCO World Heritage Sites in the United Kingdom.

-The idea first came about in late 2014 when I chanced upon an article about the country’s UNESCO sites.
+The idea first came about when I chanced upon an article about the country’s UNESCO sites.
 I was struck firstly by how few I’d actually visited in my life, and secondly, that there was a significant number on the list which I’d never even heard of before!

 The idea of ticking of lists is nothing new, whether it be Munro-bagging or visiting all 92 football league grounds, but this seemed like a novel challenge which I guessed no-one had ever done before.
 Also, with Scotland’s independence being rejected, it was the perfect excuse to celebrate the unity of the United Kingdom.
 So an empty travel calendar and the curiosity of discovering more of my home country turned into a year of logistics and adventure.